RCAF Station Guelph: Wireless aircrew training process

-In 1944 airborne training was moved to the RCAF airfield at St. Catharines, Ontario.
+In 1944, airborne training was moved to the RCAF airfield at St. Catharines, Ontario.

 First graduates

 The first class of Wireless Operators left No. 4 Wireless School and were enrolled at No. 1 Bombing and Gunnery School.
-On 20 December 1941 they received their wings in a ceremony held in Hangar F at No. 1 B&GS.
-W/C Russell, Commanding Officer of No. 4 W.S. was invited to officiate at this ceremony.
+On 20 December 1941, they received their wings in a ceremony held in Hangar F at No. 1 B&GS.
+W/C Russell, Commanding Officer of No. 4 WS was invited to officiate at this ceremony.